Toddlers are notoriously picky eaters, but there are many iron-rich foods that even the fussiest toddlers will eat.

 All meat products are rich in iron.
 However, many toddlers often reject meat, but these simple strategies might convince them that meat is worth a try:

 - Use cookie cutters to make slices of deli meat into fun shapes.
-Increase the iron content even more by putting the meat on a slice of fortified white bread, which can offer around 1 mg of iron.
+Increase the iron content even more by putting the meat on a slice of fortified white bread, which can offer around

 - Try chicken nuggets.
 Many toddlers who refuse other meats will happily eat chicken nuggets.
 However, be cautious as they often contain high levels of sodium and saturated fats.